eeditiones/jinks/profiles/docker/doc/README.md

    - Automatic installation and deployment of your application
    - VS Code extensions for eXist-db, XML, and OpenAPI

+3. **BATS smoke tests** (`test/01-smoke.bats`) for verifying application health:
+   - Tests container health and HTTP connectivity
+   - Verifies package deployment and log cleanliness
+   - Can be run locally or automatically in CI/CD workflows

 The generated Dockerfile uses a multi-stage build process with two targets:
 - `build_local`: Builds everything from source (for development)
 - `build_prod`: Uses pre-built XAR packages from GitHub releases (for production)